named-data/ndn-cxx/docs/tutorials/security-library.rst

 %%%%%%%%%%%%%%%%%

 The process of signing Interests according to the :doc:`Signed Interest specification
-<signed-interest>` is exactly the same as the process of signing Data packets:
+<../specs/signed-interest>` is exactly the same as the process of signing Data packets:

 .. code-block:: cpp